General Rules of Underwater Rugby

 In addition to referee communication, effective underwater communication among teammates is vital for successful gameplay.
 Teamwork strategies, such as hand signals, verbal cues, and pre-planned movements, enable players to coordinate their efforts efficiently.
 Developing a system of communication tailored to the team's dynamics can significantly enhance performance and lead to a more synchronized gameplay experience.

-Also Read General Rules of Power Boat Racing
+Also Read General Rules of Underwater Hockey

 Strategic Gameplay and Tactics